 - (a) To renew a license, a court interpreter must timely submit to the Commission a renewal application and all applicable fees and complete the continuing education requirements in Rules 4.1-4.3 and 9.7. - (b) The renewal application and all applicable fees are due 45 days prior to the expiration of the license.
 An application is timely if it is postmarked on or before the due date.
-A licensed court interpreter's failure to receive a renewal notice from the Commission does not exempt the interpreter from any requirements of these rules or of other rules governing the profession. - (c) A person whose license has been expired for one year may renew the license by paying to the Commission the appropriate renewal fee for late renewals. - (d) A licensed court interpreter who applies to renew an existing license between September 1, 2014 and August 31, 2015 must provide the Commission with his or her Texas and national criminal history records by having his or her fingerprints submitted according to directions published on the Commission's website.
+A licensed court interpreter's failure to receive a renewal notice from the Commission does not exempt the interpreter from any requirements of these rules or of other rules governing the profession. - (c) A person whose license has been expired for one year or less may renew the license by paying to the Commission the appropriate renewal fee for late renewals. - (d) A licensed court interpreter whose license expires between September 1, 2014 and August 31, 2015 must, before renewing the license, provide the Commission with his or her Texas and national criminal history records by having his or her fingerprints submitted according to directions published on the Commission's website.
 The Texas and national criminal history searches must be conducted no earlier than 90 days preceding the date the renewal application is submitted.

-9.5 Responsibilities of licensed court interpreters
+9.5 Responsibilities of Licensed Court Interpreters

-- (a) A licensed court interpreter must provide the following written notification to the court: "Regulated by The Judicial Branch Certification Commission, P.O.
-Box 12066, Austin, Texas 78711, 512-."
-The notification must also be included on all contracts and invoices for court interpreter services. - (b) A licensed court interpreter must present his or her court interpreter license upon the request of a court or an officer of the court.
+- (a) A licensed court interpreter must include his or her name and license number on all official correspondence and on all contracts and invoices for court interpreter services. - (b) A licensed court interpreter must present his or her court interpreter license upon the request of a court or an officer of the court.

-- (a) After notice and an opportunity for a hearing under Rule 5.10, the Commission may deny, revoke, suspend, or refuse to renew a license or reprimand a licensed court interpreter on finding that the person: - (1) Made a material misstatement in an application for a license; - (2) Disregarded or violated Chapter 157 of the Government Code, or a rule adopted under Chapter 157; - (3) Engaged in dishonorable or unethical conduct likely to deceive, defraud, or harm the public or a person for whom the interpreter interprets; or - (4) Was finally convicted of a crime that indicates the person lacks the honesty, trustworthiness, or integrity to hold the license, as determined using Rule 3.5. - (b) The Commission may reissue a license to an individual whose license has been revoked if the individual applies in writing to the Commission and shows good cause to justify reissuance of the license. - (c) The Commission may assess an administrative penalty under Chapter 153 of the Government Code against a person who violates Chapter 157 of the Code or a rule adopted under that chapter.
+- (a) After notice and an opportunity for a hearing under Rule 5.10, the Commission may deny, revoke, suspend, or refuse to renew a license or reprimand a licensed court interpreter on finding that the person: - (1) made a material misstatement in an application for a license;

+- (2) disregarded or violated Chapter 157 of the Government Code, or a rule adopted under Chapter 157; - (3) engaged in dishonorable or unethical conduct likely to deceive, defraud, or harm the public or a person for whom the interpreter interprets; or - (4) was finally convicted of a crime that indicates the person lacks the honesty, trustworthiness, or integrity to hold the license, as determined using Rule 3.5. - (b) The Commission may reissue a license to an individual whose license has been revoked if the individual applies in writing to the Commission and shows good cause to justify reissuance of the license. - (c) The Commission may assess an administrative penalty under Chapter 153 of the Government Code against a person who violates Chapter 157 of the Code or a rule adopted under that chapter.